Indian Ocean

 The Indian Ocean is the third-largest of the world's five oceanic divisions, covering 70560000 km2 or approximately 20% of the water area of Earth's surface.
 It is bounded by Asia to the north, Africa to the west and Australia to the east.
 To the south it is bounded by the Southern Ocean or Antarctica, depending on the definition in use.
 The Indian Ocean has large marginal or regional seas, including the Andaman Sea, the Arabian Sea, the Bay of Bengal, and the Laccadive Sea.

 Geologically, the Indian Ocean is the youngest of the oceans (being directly preceded by the Tethys Ocean, which fragmented into the Mediterranean Sea and the Indian Ocean only 20 million years ago), and it has distinct features such as narrow continental shelves.
 Its average depth is 3,741 m.
 It is the warmest ocean, with a significant impact on global climate due to its interaction with the atmosphere.
 Its waters are affected by the Indian Ocean Walker circulation, resulting in unique oceanic currents and upwelling patterns.
-The Indian Ocean is ecologically diverse, with important ecosystems such as coral reefs, mangroves, and sea grass beds.
+The Indian Ocean is ecologically diverse, with important ecosystems such as coral reefs, mangroves, and seagrass beds.
 It hosts a significant portion of the world's tuna catch and is home to endangered marine species.
 The climate around the Indian Ocean is characterized by monsoons.

 The Indian Ocean has been a hub of cultural and commercial exchange since ancient times.
 It played a key role in early human migrations and the spread of civilizations.
 In modern times, it remains crucial for global trade, especially in oil and hydrocarbons.
 Environmental and geopolitical concerns in the region include climate change, overfishing, pollution, piracy, and disputes over island territories.